aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.13
+What's new in 0.14
 ------------------

-* Function for calculation of frequency using wave lengths was added.
+* Window parameter was added to spectrum and stft.
-* Fixed errors in spectrogram calculation.
+* Some code in spectran enhanced.

 Modules
 -------